Chrisvithaya/Project-MediaMarketing-01/README.md

 # <Project-portfolio-01>

-## We were tasked to correct a link function and clean up the style.css
+## We are tasked to correct a link function and clean up the style.css

 - As a developer, our goal is to ensure a working website.